vertica/VerticaPyLab/README.md

 A Docker environment can be installed and ran to facilitate the included Jupyter examples that use the Spark-Connector alongside Vertica.

-1. Follow the steps above to set up Vertica Demo and VerticaLab.
+1. Follow the steps above to set up VerticaPyLab and VerticaLab.
 Running `make all` will start both.
 2. From there you can run `make spark-install` to install and start the Spark environment.

 This will create a Docker group with three containers for Spark, a Spark-Worker, and HDFS.